 18. When you become a treasure holder.

-If you’re at a park, going on a walk, or anywhere at all, your toddler will ask you to hold all of their things.
+Your toddler will ask you to hold all of their things if you’re at a park, on a walk, or anywhere.
 I can’t tell you how many rocks, sticks, leaves, and flowers I’ve had to carry with me, along with his cup, stroller, hat, and toys.

 19. When you’re constantly wiping them down.